teachers in a classroom

 This three-minute microlearning video introduces educators to essential strategies for building student motivation and engagement in today's diverse classrooms.
 Participants will discover practical techniques for creating emotionally supportive environments, incorporating effective movement breaks, and managing smooth transitions that keep all students focused and ready to learn.
 The video offers immediate takeaways for supporting neurodiverse students, multilingual learners, and students from diverse cultural backgrounds, providing educators with accessible tools to enhance classroom engagement right away.
 This quick introduction serves as a valuable foundation for understanding how regulation and safety create the optimal conditions for learning across all student populations.

 Whether you’re looking to earn continuing education credits, sharpen your existing skills, or explore new areas, Lesley’s professional development coursework delivers the knowledge, skills, and expertise you need to stay on top of your game and take your career to the next level.
+Our alumni-led workshops and seminars give our alumni professionals the opportunity to dive deep into current topics impacting their field.
+They’re an opportunity to build crucial skills and gain exposure to new ideas and best practices.

 Many leaders in education face the challenge of developing effective, relationship-based leadership skills in a complex and constantly evolving environment.
 Develop your leadership potential with this 10-hour series designed for school leaders, curriculum coordinators, and educators in leadership roles.
 Explore a relational leadership development model through guided discussions, self- and peer-mentoring, and practical goal setting.
 Participants will create a personalized leadership development plan to implement in their professional settings and receive a certificate of professional development hours.